Bus Reshaping Plan: October 1968

 The second phase of reshaping was carried out on 26 October 1968, and affected a number of routes in south east London.
-No new flat fare networks were created, but a number of existing routes were converted to OMO, and altered or shortened.
+A flat fare network serving Peckham (P1–P2) was introduced, and a number of existing routes were converted to OMO, and altered or shortened.
 Engineering works on the Blackwall Tunnel meant it was no longer accessible to double deckers, and Merlins were introduced as a consequence.

 November 1968

 On 23 November Merlins were introduced to the country area for the first time, with routes 305 and 305A from Uxbridge, and 430 from Reigate converting to OMO.
 The country buses did not have turnstiles, but used "autofare" ticket machines, which issued tickets to different values.
 Five Green Line routes converted to OMO on the same date.
 On 30 November a flat fare network serving Ealing Broadway and Greenford (E1–E3) was introduced, while two north London routes (143 and 242) were converted to single deck OMO.